ekoontz/menard/doc/deployment.md

 ### Deploy stage

-There is a single action, which is to create or update the AWS CloudFormation Stack 'menard'.
+There is a single action, which is to create or update the AWS CloudFormation Stack 'menard' as specified by [/template-native.yml](https://github.com/ekoontz/menard/tree/main/lambda/template-native.yml).

 Use the following for the form that lets you add a new action: